Ada86Balogh/cubebloc/README.md

 192.168.33.10 <domain>
 ```

-Now if you check `<domain>` in the browser you will see a fresh installation of Laravel 5.
-And because of the preparation even if you are a windows user you can run npm install without any problem and use laravel-elixir with all it's feature.
+Now, if you check `<domain>` in the browser, you will see a fresh installation of Laravel 5.
+And because of the preparation, even if you are a windows user, you can run npm install without any problems and use laravel-elixir with all its features.
 Cool.

 ## Contact

-If you got any question or problem do not hesitate to contact me.
-I'll do my best to answer or help to you.
+If you have any questions or problems do not hesitate to contact me.
+I'll do my best to answer and help you.

 You can open an issue here or write an email.
 Happy coding on cubebloc!